Ashy-crowned sparrow-lark

 The ashy-crowned sparrow-lark (Eremopterix griseus) is a small sparrow-sized member of the lark family.
 It is found in the plains in open land with bare ground, grass and scrub across South Asia.
 The males are well marked with a contrasting black-and-white face pattern, while females are sandy brown, looking similar to a female sparrow.
 Males are easily detected during the breeding season by the long descending whistle that accompanies their undulating and dive-bombing flight displays.

 Taxonomy and systematics

 The ashy-crowned sparrow-lark was originally placed in the genus Alauda.
 This species is also known by the following alternate names: ash-crowned sparrow-lark, ashy-crowned finch-lark, black-bellied finch-lark, and black-bellied sparrow-lark.

-Subspecies

-Although some subspecies ceylonensis (from Sri Lanka) and siccata (from Gujarat) have been named, variations are mostly clinal and they are treated as a monotypic species.
+Although some subspecies ceylonensis (from Sri Lanka) and siccata (from Gujarat) have been named, variations are considered to be clinal and they are treated as a monotypic species.